bkomuves/nanohs/README.md

 * static function pointers
 * foreign pointers (used for file handles in the C runtime)

-There are no thunks because we are strict (well currently there are, but that's temporary).
+There are no thunks on the heap because we are strict.

 The garbage collector is a very simple copying (compacting) GC.